Canada ski holidays vs ski holidays in Europe: which one suits you?

 Try the different foods at your Canadian ski resort

-Something that really does put Canadian ski resorts apart from others around the world is the delicious food that’s on offer.
+Something that really does put Canadian ski resorts apart from others in Europe is the delicious food that’s on offer.
 Canada is a surprisingly foodie nation with a great emphasis on local produce and farm-to-fork dining, whether it’s Alberta beef or British Columbia salmon.

 Patrick Thorne from In The Snow tells us that if you’re going on a ski trip to British Columbia you should try the sushi, “If you’re in BC try the sushi – it may not be what you’d imagine would be a local speciality in Western North America but Japan is just across the Pacific and they’ve brought some of their best over.”